PicnicSupermarket/dbt-score/docs/configuration.md

 ## pyproject.toml

-It is recommended to place the file in the root of your dbt project. `dbt-score` will look for `pyproject.toml` in the directory from which it is run and it's parent directories.
+It is recommended to place the file in the root of your dbt project. `dbt-score` will look for `pyproject.toml` in the directory from which it is run and its parent directories.

 An example of a `pyproject.toml` file to configure `dbt-score` can be found